 However, the return potential of the stock market suggests it may be a worthwhile means of building a retirement nest egg for anyone aged 40, or who has a long time horizon.

 As such, now could be the right time to start buying undervalued British shares.
 Doing so through a tax-efficient account such as a Stocks and Shares ISA may lead to even more attractive returns in the coming years.

-Compound returns from UK shares for a passive income
+Compound returns from cheap UK shares

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.